GoldieDudie/homescreen-hero/README.md

 - **Web Dashboard:** Manage your Plex Server, curate your homescreen(s), and get useful analytics & insights all in one place!
 - **Automated Collection Rotation:** Schedule collections to rotate on your Plex home screen to constantly keep things fresh for all your users.
 - **First-Time Setup Wizard:** Get started in minutes without touching config files
 - **3rd Party List Integrations:** Grow your library with curated lists from your favorite websites!
-Create/Sync collections from Trakt, Letterboxd, and MDBLists
+Create/Sync collections from Trakt, Letterboxd, MDBLists, AniList, and MyAnimeList (MAL)
 - **Widgets for your favorite apps:** Add widgets to your dashboard from popular self-hosted apps (Tautulli, Seerr, more to come!)
 - **Useful Tools (WIP):** Collection of tools, scripts and utilites for managing your Plex server (checkout the Tools section below)